AliJ-Official/TempMail/README.md

 ## 🚧 Limitations

 - **Third-Party Dependency**: TempMail relies on the [mail.tm API](https://mail.tm).
 If the API is down or unavailable, the program will not function as expected.
+- **Notifications Blocked**: TempMail uses system notifications to alert users about new emails and other events.
+If notifications are blocked in your Windows settings, these features will not work.

+    ### How to Enable Notifications in Windows:
+   1. Open the **Settings** app on your Windows system.
+   2. Navigate to **System** > **Notifications & actions**.
+   3. Ensure the **Get notifications from apps and other senders** option is turned **On**.
+   4. Ensure that **Focus Assist** is turned off or configured to allow notifications.

+   By enabling notifications, you can ensure a better user experience with real-time alerts.
 ---

 ## 🤝 Contributing